HerbertMcSnout/hoedad/README.md

 # hoedad

-A python library for plotting trees, built on matplotlib.
+A python tool for plotting trees, built on matplotlib.